 The law is clear.
 In Florida, drivers must yield – slow down or stop – for a pedestrian crossing the street in a crosswalk, even when traffic control signals are not present.
-Unfortunately, drivers are not adhering to the law and people are being struck by drivers in Central Florida at alarming rates.
+It is the responsibility of both drivers and walkers to educate themselves about Florida’s driver yield laws in order to ensure the safety and comfortability of all road users.

-In an effort to change driver behavior, law enforcement officers issue citations to drivers who fail to obey the law.
+Law enforcement officers issue citations and warnings to drivers who fail to obey the law during crosswalk enforcement operations, dubbed Operation Best Foot Forward.
+And, in combination with high quality education and low-cost engineering improvements, the threat of three points on a driver’s license and a minimum of $164 fine can help influence drivers to be more careful on the road – improving safety for walkers.
 Following is a summary of some of the most common driver offenses that are ticketed during a Best Foot Forward law enforcement operation.

 Crosswalks with no traffic control signals